Frequently Asked Questions

 2. WHO CONFORMS THE SAFE PLATFORM?

-The SAFE Platform is led by the Multilateral Investment Fund (MIF), Hivos and a group of 17 partners: Catholic Relief Services, ECOM Trading Ltd., Farmers Brothers Co., Grameen Foundation, Hanns R. Neumann Stiftung Foundation, Keurig Dr. Pepper Inc., Lavazza Foundation, Oikocredit International Support Foundation, Rainforest Alliance, Root Capital, Solidaridad Network, The Specialty Coffee Association, Starbucks Coffee Company, Sustainable Commodity Assistance Network (SCAN), and Sustainable Harvest Inc.
+The SAFE Platform is led by the IDB Lab, Hivos and a group of 17 partners: The Committee on Sustainability Assessment (COSA), Catholic Relief Services, ECOM Trading Ltd., Farmers Brothers Co., Grameen Foundation, Hanns R. Neumann Stiftung Foundation, Keurig Dr. Pepper Inc., Lavazza Foundation, Oikocredit International Support Foundation, Rainforest Alliance, Root Capital, S&D Coffee & Tea, Solidaridad Network, The Specialty Coffee Association, Starbucks Coffee Company, Sustainable Commodity Assistance Network (SCAN), and Sustainable Harvest Inc.

 3. WHO CAN PARTICIPATE IN THE SAFE PLATFORM?